-Our audit was completed on 21 September 2016.
-This is the date at which our opinion is expressed.
+Our audit was completed on 21 September 2000 strie date.
+Which our opinion is expressed.

-The basis of our opinion is explained below.
-In addition, we outline the responsibilities of the Board of Directors and our responsibilities, and explain our independence.
+The basis of our opinion is explain the low.
+In addition we outline the responsibilities of the Board of Directors and our responsibilities, and explain our independence.